dribia/dbt2pdf/docs/usage.md

 dbt2pdf <command> --help
 ```

-The only command available is `generate`, which converts DBT models to PDF files.
+The only command available is `generate`, which converts dbt models to PDF files.

 ## Generate PDF files

-To generate PDF files from DBT models, you can use the `generate` command:
+To generate PDF files from dbt models, you can use the `generate` command:
 ```commandline
 dbt2pdf generate
 ```